westcoastdigital/wcd-slider/readme.txt

 = Shortcode Attributes =
-fade = "true" (allows you to fade in/out the slide changes or have them slide right to left if false) infinite = "true" (allows you to have the slide loop through all slides, set to false and the user will have to scroll previous at end of slides, or next at start) speed = "300" (this is the slide speed in m/s so 1000 is 1 second) nav="dots" (this is the slide navigation, you can choose between dots, arrows or numbers) autoplay="false" (this allows the slides to automativally slide without needing interaction)
+fade = "true" (allows you to fade in/out the slide changes or have them slide right to left if false) infinite = "true" (allows you to have the slide loop through all slides, set to false and the user will have to scroll previous at end of slides, or next at start) transition = "300" (this is the slide transition speed in m/s so 1000 is 1 second) speed = "3000" (this is the slide autoplay speed in m/s so 3000 is 3 seconds) nav="dots" (this is the slide navigation, you can choose between dots, arrows or numbers) autoplay="false" (this allows the slides to automativally slide without needing interaction)